rafavinnce/skipthedisheschallenge/README.md

 - JdbcTemplate core for framework data classes.

--SpringBoot Application scans model. service and repository components in same file
+- SpringBoot Application scans model. service and repository components in same file

+- I used liquibase for approach database changes .
+I have created a repository for all of this work.
+I have added one more dependency in my codebase.

+- When you run the application, you should see liquibase in action, performing the changes on the 'vanhack' database.

 Thanks 4 ALL!